 How You Can Help

-- Learn to recognize the symptoms of oak wilt including leaf discoloration, branch dieback, and fungal spore mats.
+- Learn to recognize the symptoms of oak wilt, including leaf drop during the summer, leaf discoloration, branch dieback, and fungal spore mats.
 Check out this helpful video for homeowners: Oak Wilt and the Homeowner.

-- Avoid pruning or wounding oak trees in the spring and summer, when spore mats are present and beetles are the most active.
+- Avoid pruning or wounding oak trees in March-September, when spore mats are present and beetles are the most active.
 If an oak wound occurs during spring or summer, it should be sealed immediately with water-based spray paint or wound dressing.
-This will slow wound recovery but also deter beetles from landing on those areas - which will reduce the risk of oak wilt spreading.
+This will slow wound recovery, but also deter beetles from landing on those areas, which will reduce the risk of oak wilt spreading.

 - Arborists and other tree care professionals can read and share our "Protecting Against Oak Wilt: Tips for Tree Care Professionals" booklet (PDF).

-- Follow the NYS firewood regulation which limits firewood movement to no more than 50 miles and obey the rules of the Quarantine Districts, which prevent firewood or oak wood from leaving those areas.
+- Follow the NYS firewood regulation, which limits firewood movement to no more than 50 miles, and obey the rules of the Quarantine Districts, which prohibit firewood or oak wood from leaving those areas.

 What to Do if You Have Seen Oak Wilt

-- Take photos of the symptoms, as well as the tree's leaves, bark, and the entire tree.
+- Take photos of the fallen leaves, the base of the tree, and the whole tree.

+Photos are very important for identifying this disease.
 DEC staff will analyze the photos and get in touch with you to determine if it is oak wilt.
-Photos are very important for identifying this disease.
-You may also call DEC's Forest Health information line at 1-866-640-0652.
+You may also call DEC's Forest Health Information Line at 1-866-640-0652 or email [email protected].